AML Policy Case Study: 657D2-7FCC7-88E23

 2024-01-18

-Between June 2017 and September 2018, the law firm failed to establish and maintain AML policies, controls, and procedures (PCPs) to mitigate and effectively manage the risks of money laundering and terrorist financing in any risk assessment pursuant to Regulation 19(1)(a) of the MLRs 2017.
-Between September 2018 and February 2023, it failed to regularly review and update them pursuant to Regulation 19(1)(b) of the MLRs 2017.
+From June 2017 to September 2018, the law firm also did not establish and maintain sufficient policies, controls, and procedures to mitigate and manage money laundering and terrorist financing risks, as required by Regulation 19(1)(a) of the MLRs 2017.
+Between September 2018 and February 2023, the firm failed to regularly review and update these policies as necessitated by Regulation 19(1)(b) of the MLRs 2017.